shipyardapp/Shipyard-Documentation/docs/reference/code/code-overview.md

 ## Definition

 The Code panel contains all of the details necessary to run your scripts as Vessels.
 Contents of this panel may differ slightly based on the language selected.
-Shipyard currently supports executing code written in Python, Node, or Bash (which can [effectively install and run any language](../../tutorials/non-native-language-vessels.md)).
+Platform currently supports executing code written in Python, Node, or Bash (which can [effectively install and run any language](../../tutorials/non-native-language-vessels.md)).

 There are 3 different methods to provide code: